-You Don’t Have To Be Perfect: How To Be A Better Mother
+You Don’t Have To Be Perfect: Being A Better Mother

 The very fact that you have chosen to read this article proves that you are a good mother.
 A parent who believes themselves to be the perfect parent is also the parent that believes they have no room for improvement or growth.
 They believe that how they are raising their kids is the best way, the only way, of raising a kid.
 But, if you question your abilities or if you feel like you are always coming up short, rest assured that you are not.
-You are a person willing to do some self-reflection, be vulnerable, and who is open to trying something new when all else seems like failures.
+You are a person willing to do some self-reflection, be vulnerable, and who is open to trying different parenting advice and reach out for help through methods such as online counseling when all else seems like failures.

 And why is it that almost every mother has days, weeks, months, or even years when she feels like she is a failure?
 Where she feels as though everyone else has it together while she is hanging on for dear life.
 If you are feeling this way, please know you are in good company.
+World Breastfeeding Week every August is bringing more attention to this point-of-view.
 While perfection should never be your goal (it is impossible, you know), there are always ways to be improving yourself in the parenting department.

 Why You Feel Like You’re Failing